Election voter ID

 Expired photographic identification documents can still be used as accepted photographic ID at the polling station or signing place, as long as the photograph is still a good likeness of the elector.

-If you don't have, or don't wish to use one of these accepted forms of photographic ID, you can apply for a Voter Authority Certificate.
+If you don't have accepted photo ID, you can apply for a free voter ID document, which is known as a Voter Authority Certificate.